 Ranging across southern Punjab, Southern KPK, and border regions of eastern Balochistan and northern Sindh, Saraiki is the language of 25.9 million people in Pakistan.

-“Greater Punjabi” is the macrolanguage and Saraiki is one of its dialects.
+“Greater Punjabi” is the macro language and Saraiki is one of its dialects.
 Its dialect is one of the major reasons responsible for making it sound so sweet and beautiful.
-Words such as “bhaaji”-meaning ‘big brother’ is used to address any older person, which is a sign of respect.
+Words such as “bhaaji”-meaning ‘big brother’ is used to addressing any older person, which is a sign of respect.
 Moreover, “Meidaa” and “Saaein”, -meaning ‘my precious’- words are frequently used to address any stranger.
 This portrays Saraiki to be among the sweetest languages.

 Another reason for the popularity of Saraiki is that some of the most celebrated Sufi Poets, such as Khwaja Ghulam Farid and Sachal Sarmast have written the majority of their work in the Saraiki language.
 Moreover, one of the most renowned singers in Pakistan was Ataullah Khan Essa Khailwi, who sang a lot of songs in the Saraiki language.